-Whether you have just moved into a new home or you are looking for a quick refresh, there are professional decorator tips and tricks you can use with minimal effort and cost to make your home look like you hired an interior decorator too!
+Whether you have just moved into a new home or you are looking for a quick refresh, there are professional decorator tips and tricks you can use with minimal effort and cost to make your home look like you hired an interior decorator.

-One of Mindy’s rules to live by is to establish a color palette for the entire house.
+One idea to think about is to establish a color palette for the entire house.
 Not only will you have a cohesive look, but you can also switch around your decorative items to give your house a refresh without spending any money.

 Navigate This Article